NervanaSystems/ngraph-python/doc/source/axes.rst

     - ``x`` and ``y`` have the same number of axes and same set of axes
-    - After shuffling of ``y``'s axes to be the same order of ``x``'s, the underlying value are the same.
+    - After shuffling of ``y``'s axes to be the same order of ``x``'s, the underlying values are the same.

   - We can check element-wise tensor equality using ``ng.equal()``.
 In the following scripts, ``x`` and ``y`` are equal.  ::